 Guidelines on establishment of Labuan mutual funds including Islamic mutual funds was issued by Labuan Financial Services Authority (“Labuan FSA”) on 1 January 2014 (the “Guidelines”).

-The mutual fund or fund sector in Labuan is allowed to be structured as a Labuan company, partnership, protected cell company (“PCC”), foundation or unit trust.
+The mutual fund or fund sector in Labuan is allowed to be structured as a Labuan company, partnership, protected cell company (“PCC”), or unit trust.
 You may also set up Labuan Islamic mutual funds operating in compliance with Shariah principles.

 Mutual fund activities mean: